Last Monday of the Month | 207 Water Street | Free

 The event is free, and advance registration is encouraged.
 You don’t have to read the full selection to enjoy the event; everyone is welcome!

-At the end of the month, we will come together for a deep dive into this captivating book and a lively discussion with fellow book lovers.
 You don’t have to read the full book to enjoy the book club, all are welcome.

 Enjoy More That the Museum Offers